yuheho7749/Pokemon/README.md

 # Pokemon
 APCS Group Final Project for Mr. Carr (Year: 2019).
 This is a open world strategy role playing game designed for personal used.
 Any similarities in design features and mechanics to other existing games are purely coincidences.
 * Warning - This game is still in the early stages of development.
 Many graphics, mechanics, or features are not yet available.
+We also plan to convert the files into a .jar file for easy access in the final release.
 ## Getting Started
 * Windows:
 1. Download and unzip the "Pokemon" zip file